sharklightning/Mochitsuki/README.md

 >- Respond to this prompt with only the final form of the questions and answers, formatted according to the instructions above
 >Text input:

-Users are encouraged to improve upon this prompt or modify it to suit your particular needs.

-It is one of our goals on this project to build a library of purpose suited prompts.
-Please do not hesitate to submit a PR if you think you're prompt might be useful to others.

 ### Example:

 ***Text input:***